Megidd/cabinet-contract/specs.md

 The columns of the _parts list_ text file are separated by the _tab_ character.
 The _space_ character separates words inside the same _column_.

-# UI input: _price table_

-The UI will let user enter a price table.

-The rows of the price table would contain three columns:

-* 1st column: _type_ of part
-* 2nd column: _color category_ of part
-* 3rd column: _price_ of part

-The UI will have proper column headers to be user-friendly.

 # UI workflow

 ## Three UI outputs: _quantity table_ and _summary table_ and _cost table_